Sfimadi94/Feedback-User-Interface/README.md

-# Feedback-User-Interface
+# Feedback UI Application

-Users will be able to add, edit, and delete feedbacks
+This is a an application where users are able to add, edit, or delete feedback.
+It uses a mock REST API with json-server